-The need to foster the company's business relationships with suppliers, customers and others
+The need to foster the Company's business relationships with suppliers, customers and others

 The Board has had regard to a range of stakeholder relationships in its decision making.
 Relationships with suppliers and customers are principally managed through the engagement of the procurement and commercial functions within the Company which were represented in the Board through the responsible senior managers for these parts of the business.
-The Company monitors its supplier relationships and all facets of its supply chain to ensure the continued, sustainable supply of utilities, transportation and raw materials to deliver on customer demand.
+The Company monitors its supplier relationships and all facets of its supply chain to ensure the continued, sustainable supply of utilities, transportation, and raw materials to deliver on customer demand.

-As the Company has announced its plans to transition from its existing primary steelmaking operations, the Company has maintained regular dialogue and communication with customers, suppliers and other stakeholders to explain the Company's plans and the steps it is able to take to mitigate their impact.
+As the Company has started to put into effect its plans to transition from its existing primary steelmaking operations, the Company has maintained regular dialogue and communication with customers, suppliers, and other stakeholders to explain the Company's plans and the steps it is able to take to mitigate their impact.

 The Company also has regard to its relations with the UK Government, the devolved administrations (especially in Wales) and local politicians and Directors and senior managers have participated in numerous discussions with of all these stakeholders during the year both in general and, in particular, in connection with developing the Company's plans for transition to decarbonised primary steelmaking.
-Further information can be found in the Corporate Governance statement under Principle 6 on page 35 of the 2023/24 Annual Report.
+Further information can be found in the Corporate Governance statement under Principle 6 on page 33 of the 2024/25 Annual Report.

-The impact of the company's operations on the community and the environment steelmaking operations at Port Talbot.
-A key ambition is that TSUK should be carbon neutral by 2045.
-The Board has now announced the intended decarbonisation strategy of the Company and receives regular updates as to implementation.
+The impact of the Company's operations on the community and the environment

+The Board is conscious of the impact of steel manufacturing on the environment and the communities in which TSUK operates and have considered these in particular as part of the proposed changes to steelmaking operations at Port Talbot.
+Environmental performance is regularly reviewed and a key ambition is that TSUK should be carbon neutral by 2045.
+The Board continues to review the ongoing decarbonisation strategy of the Company and receives regular updates as to implementation and progress.
 The Board is also conscious that this is an effort that concerns the whole of society and requires positive industrial policy and funding interventions from UK Government to enable the steel industry to make the very substantial investments required to become carbon neutral.